 The University of Iowa mandates international health insurance for all UI students traveling abroad for educational purposes — studying abroad, interning, conducting research, performing a rotation, presenting at a conference, or any other educationally-related activity abroad.
 This “blanket” insurance coverage is provided through Cultural Insurance Services International (CISI).
 The Iowa Regents Universities policy number is 15 GLM N04965085.
-The cost is $1.22 per day.
+The cost is $1.22 per day, and there is a 7-day minimum coverage period.
 Main policy features include the following:

 |Medical Expense||$500,000 per accident or sickness|

 |Mental & Nervous Illness (per lifetime)||$20,000 inpatient; $10,000 outpatient|

 |Prescription Drugs (in/outpatient)||100% of eligible expenses|

 |24-7 Assistance Services from CISI Team Assist||Call +1-312-935-1703 (outside US)